-Juvenile Drug Treatments Courts (JDTC) are specialized courts for youth with substance use or co-occurring disorders who come into contact with the juvenile justice system.
+Juvenile Drug Treatments Courts (JDTCs) are specialized courts for youth with substance use or co-occurring disorders who come into contact with the juvenile justice systems.

-Since 2015, OJJDP has awarded over $11 million to fund JDTCs and over $8 million to fund training and technical assistance for these courts.
-In fiscal year (FY) 2020, OJJDP awarded more than $5 million to provide resources to state, local and tribal governments to create and enhance juvenile drug treatment court programs.
+Since 2015, OJJDP has awarded over $24 million to fund JDTCs and over $10 million to fund training and technical assistance for these courts.
+In fiscal year (FY) 2021, OJJDP awarded more than $7.86 million to provide resources to state, local and Tribal governments to create and enhance juvenile drug treatment court programs.

 - FY 2015–$4 million | $4 million for training and technical assistance